levkk/pg-replica-auditor/README.md

 ## Features

 ### Assumptions
-These tests assume that `id` and `updated_at` columns exist and have indexes for efficient querying and that the table exists on both databases.
+These tests assume that `id` and `updated_at` (or column specified in `--lag-column`) columns exist and have indexes for efficient querying and that the table exists on both databases.

 #### Row comparison
 Runs row comparisons between primary and replica using two methods: